 This is specially designed product to give you maximum life out of your leather items.
 Lamp black has been added to help maintain the black color of your leather items.
 This wax contains a natural mold and mildew inhibiter, along with protection from insect damage.

-This brogan pattern was taken from the article in Company of Military Historians, Summer 1995.
+This bootee pattern was taken from the article in Company of Military Historians, Summer 1995.
 They are made on left and right lasts of oak tanned leather (rough side out) dyed black in color.
 After some wear the upper will take on the classic shovel toe appearance.
 Laces are provided.
 The soles are made of one layer of prime sole leather.
 The soles are welted and sewn.
 Heels have hand set square nails.
-The sewn sole brogan is not suitable for modern surfaces but will give years of wear on grass and dirt.
-(Do not march in parades, etc. on modern surfaces.)
+This is the standard shoe of the Army and Marines before the civil war broke out.
+Even after the war the Quartermaster department still contacted for more of these shoes than the pegged version.

 Special Note: DO NOT PUT YOUR FEET CLOSE TO OR IN THE FIRE.
 You will bake the soles and cause them to dry up and crack open.
 At this point there is nothing to be done to repair them.